 Are you thinking of buying a home?
 Do you know what things you should look for when buying a new house?
-I’ve bought two houses in the last 10 years, so although I’m not an expert, I have learned a few things about what to look for when making a decision.
-Check out these tips for home buyers so you can make the perfect decision for you and your family!
+I’ve bought three houses in the last 10 years, so although I’m not an expert, I have learned a few things about what to look for when making a decision.
+Check out these tips for home buyers so you can make the perfect decision on a new home for you and your family!

 Tips for Home Buyers

 You also need to find a realtor who will listen to you and respect your needs.
 My second home buying experience was a lot harder than my first, because I was doing it from 2000 miles away.
-(Check out the one thing I wish my realtor had when I was house shopping!).
 I contacted a realtor with awesome reviews, and the fist thing I did was discuss my budget.
 I was savvy at this point, and obsessed with the idea of financial freedom, so I knew I didn’t want to spend more than 200K.

 You can check the crime (and other demographic) data of any neighborhood that you are interested in at NeighborhoodScout.com.
 Sometimes there’s a reason why that house is so cheap!
 In Savannah, there are some beautiful reasonably priced homes in some super sketchy neighborhoods.
 I’m not going to sacrifice my safety and piece of mind for a bigger home.
 I’d much rather live in a smaller, more expensive home in a neighborhood that is relatively safe.

 I really really wanted to buy a home in a walkable neighborhood.
 Unfortunately, most of the walkable neighborhoods in Savannah are either too close to a bad neighborhood for comfort or priced above 200K.
 But walkability may be a must have for you.
 If you want to be car free or bike to work, you need to buy a home in a neighborhood that allows you that option.